 Please help us keep Natural Bridges beautiful by following our Hop Lightly guidelines.
 Be sure to pack out anything you take in with you.

 Getting There: From Highway 4, turn onto Parrots Ferry Road.
 Go about 4 miles and park at the marked trail head on the right.
 The water is very cold, but it is a fun swim, wade or raft through formation.
 Especially in the spring, watch for swift currents and changing water levels.
 You will have to bring your own inflatable raft or other equipment.
 Make sure to wear good hiking shoes…this is not the trail for flip flops and stay on the trail to best avoid poison oak.

 ⚠ ADVISORY (cont’d):

 Know Before You Go: If you arrive and find the parking lot is full, to help reduce impact on this fragile ecosystem, please enjoy one of our dozens of other spectacular water trails throughout the county instead, and/or plan to return to Natural Bridges midweek.
 Parking along Parrotts Ferry Road is not allowed, and cars may be ticketed.
 Lower usage hours are before 9 am and after 5pm.

 Heavy usage of any trail system negatively impacts plants, wildlife, and the natural beauty and enjoyment of the trail.

-Because this is already a very heavily trafficked trail–for the preservation of this beautiful icon, Natural Bridges–it is all the more critical that we (1) leave dogs and bikes at home (2) there are no services available at this trail, (3) stay on trail and (4) be prepared to carry out all trash you bring on the trail.
+Because this is already a very heavily trafficked trail–for the preservation of this beautiful icon, Natural Bridges–it is all the more critical that we remember (1) leave dogs and bikes at home (2) there are no services available at this trail, (3) stay on trail and (4) be prepared to carry out all trash you bring on the trail.
 Want to live like a local?
 Go the extra mile by packing out any trash you see along the way as well. ⚠

-Thank you for doing your part to hop lightly and preserve our beautiful resources for future generations.
+Thank you for doing your part to preserve our beautiful resources for future generations.